gsw18g/Katabasis/Iteration1/ProgressReport.md

 - Lloyd Smith
   - Progress Report: Section 5
   - Requirements and Design Document: Sections 4, 6
-  - Implementation and Testing Document: Section 5
+  - Implementation and Testing Document: N/A
   - Source Code
   - Video: Plan for next increment

 - Matthew Kaplan
   - Progress Report: Sections 3, 5
   - Requirements and Design Document: Section 2
-  - Implementation and Testing Document: Section 3
+  - Implementation and Testing Document: N/A
   - Source Code
   - Video: Short description of state of project and accomplishments for this increment